aiplan4eu/ai4europe-maze-planner/README.md

 Below we explain how to get this solution to run on a local Kubernetes cluster via Minikube.

+# Running via docker-compose

+The full example can be run by using docker-compose and a hand-coded orchestrator.
+For this we need to open one terminal for each component, build, and start its docker container.
+Finally, we run the orchestrator.

+Terminal 1:

+    cd executor
+    docker-compose build
+    docker-compose up

+Terminal 2:

+    cd maze_gui
+    docker-compose build
+    docker-compose up

+Terminal 3:

+    cd simulator
+    docker-compose build
+    docker-compose up

+Terminal 4 (use planner folder for alternative planner):

+    cd planner-up
+    docker-compose build
+    docker-compose up

+Terminal 5:

+Running this for the first time, we need to install some python grpc libraries (ideally in some virtual environment for python):

+    cd orchestrator
+    pip install -r requirements.txt

+After this, the orchestrator can be run with:

+    cd orchestrator
+    python run.py

 # Onboarding and Assembly in Acumos Design Studio